fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/daemonset.md

-   Replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which is also being used by the Aperture Controller you want these Agents to connect with.
+   Replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which is also being used by the Aperture Controller you want these Agents to connect to.
    `CONTROLLER_ENDPOINT_HERE` should point to the Aperture Controller.
-If you skip it, some sub-commands `aperturectl` commands won't work.
+If you skip it, some sub commands `aperturectl` commands won't work.

    If you have installed the
    [Aperture Controller](/get-started/installation/controller/controller.md) on